-Automatically Sell Online Courses With AutoGrow’s Proven Sales Funnel Template
+Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

-There’s never been more competition between online courses than there is today.
+There’s never been more competition for selling online courses than there is today.

-These courses are easy to create, widely available, and if you have the expertise, they are highly valuable to the right set of people.
+This is because courses in general are easy to create, widely available, and if you have the expertise, they are highly valuable to the right set of people.

-- What elements you need to include in your funnel and how your prospects should flow through it.
+- What key elements you need to include in your sales funnel and how your prospects should flow through it.

-- Plus, I’ll share AutoGrow’s tried-and-true online course funnel template that you can download for free and copy it 💪.
+- Plus, I’ll give you AutoGrow’s tried-and-true online course funnel template so that you can download it for free and model it .

-Ready to start building your online course sales funnel today?
-It all starts with this…
+Ready to start building your online course sales funnel to better sell your products or services today?
+It all starts with this...

 What Is an Online Course Funnel?